useflyyer/flyyer-docs/docs/cache-invalidation.md

 ## The __v parameter

 When you use one of our [libraries](/docs/libraries) we append a `__v` argument to any generated URL.
-This argument is a timestamp that changes every time an URL is generated to force a cache invalidation on the social media crawlers but it is ignored on Flayyer's servers when retrieving images from caches layers.
+This argument is a timestamp that changes every time an URL is generated to force a cache invalidation on the social media crawlers but it is ignored on Flyyer's servers when retrieving images from caches layers.

 **This tries to force social media crawlers to always show the latest version of an image but our system is smart enough to not trigger unnecessary renders of your images.**